-I know that since then and now Outlook 2016 came out and I heard that soon Outlook 2019 becomes available as well.
+I know that since then Outlook 2016 has come out and Outlook 2019 is the latest version that is available.
 Then there is also Office 365 which apparently is always the latest version of Office.

 With so many newer versions of Outlook, is Microsoft still committed to support my Outlook 2013 version or is it time for me to move on?

-Even though new versions of Outlook and Office came out, Microsoft continues to support the older versions as well for quite some additional years.
+Even though newer versions of Outlook and Office came out, Microsoft continues to support the older versions as well for quite some additional years.

-The support end dates are divided between “Mainstream” and “Extended”, for which you’ll find an explanation below the support end date table overview.
+The support end dates are divided between “Mainstream” and “Extended”, for which you’ll find an explanation below the Support End Dates table.

 Office 365 has a separate lifecycle which is explained at the end of this guide but in short; This version is always supported.